mdciotti/mdc.io/_posts/2016-07-05-reu-progress-week-5.md

 ---
-title: REU Progress Week 5
+title: REU Progress Wk.
+5
 date: '2016-07-07 08:00:00'
 layout: post
 draft: true
 ---
+*This post is part of an ongoing series documenting my summer research under Dr. Guoning Chen at The University of Houston.
+See the [first post here](#).*

 This week was spent on three main aspects: improving the user interface of the 2D vector field analysis tool, streamline tapering, and continuous field discretization.

 The point-in-triangle bug from last week was solved.
 The issue arose from the generation of the face binning structure, where bins are ordered from top left to bottom right (down is positive) but the vector space is cartesian (down is negative).